Friday, July 11, 2025

 Keep my eyes upon Jesus!
 God sees all!!
 Father forgive them for they know not what they do.

 Two joyful elderly ladies all the way from Ukraine sat chatting on a bench beneath this mural as I strolled home.
 I asked if they would like me to photograph them in such a splendid scene.
+(On their own cellphones).
 They were delighted.
-(On their own phones).
 Made me so happy!
 Cead Mile Failte - One hundred thousand welcomes!!

 ‘Every man is your brother, every woman your sister, every child, your child.
 You are to know no difference of race, colour or creed.
 One is your Father, and all ye are brethren’.